 To implement IOM’s guidance, researchers must first define the disparities being measured as they relate to the study’s goals.
 Absent these clear definitions, researchers can risk making inaccurate policy inferences.
-Often in these types of analyses, researchers will use statistical adjusters, such as neighborhood deprivation indices that include SES variables like income, housing, and transportation access, to control for extraneous factors and pinpoint the disparity in question.
+Often in these types of analyses, researchers will use statistical adjusters, such as neighborhood deprivation indices that include SES variables like income, housing, and transportation access, but because these factors can reflect systemic inequalities associated with racism, differences in health care driven by these factors should be incorporated as part of the measured disparity.
 Another common statistical adjuster is health status.
-This factor, which is often driven by structural racism, further underscores why researchers should articulate a clear conceptual framework and methodological approach.
-Adjustments that include SES and other socio-demographic factors control for these variables across the population being studied.
-As a result, they not only understate the impact these factors have on disparate outcomes, but they can also erase or diminish health disparities caused by hospital-level racial segregation, discriminatory health care, or other systemic inequalities.
+Though such an adjustment is appropriate when considering differences in access and use, it may be less so when considering health outcomes.
+When the disparity measure in question is health itself, further adjusting for underlying health conditions may understate the disparity in the outcome of interest.
+This further underscores why researchers should articulate a clear conceptual framework and methodological approach.

 Five Recommendations to Improve Measuring and Interpreting Racial Disparities in Health Care

 To combat these challenges, Clemans-Cope and colleagues McMorrow and Garrett at the Urban Institute’s Health Policy Center offer a set of five recommendations for producing and interpreting estimates of health care disparities.